SimonWoodburyForget/mindustry-mods/src-rs/README.md

 # Building

-To build the the Wasm file from `src/lib.rs` you just run
+To build the the Wasm file from `src/lib.rs` you just run the following from the current directory.

 ```
 cargo make wasm-pack